dylan-foundry/dylanfoundry.org/content/2013-07-compiler-backends.rst

 The LLVM compiler back-end is much easier to maintain and generates significantly better code than either of the other back-ends.
-It is also much easier than HARP to extend to support new processors features and things like atomic and SSE operations.
+It is also much easier than HARP to extend to support new processors and features, like atomic and SSE operations.

 The LLVM back-end will enable debugging at the Dylan source level as it emits DWARF debug data and will be functional with LLDB.